dennisangemi/frictionless2md/README.md

 # 🔧 frictionless2md
-A tool to convert frictionless metadata (datapackage.yaml or json) to markdown file (that can be used as README).
+A tool to convert frictionless datapackage (YAML or JSON) to markdown file (that can be used as README).

 > You can obtain a [markdown file like this](https://github.com/chiaraadornetto/dati-tv-elezioni-ue-2019#readme).